 6. Check the "Upgrade Status" area.

-If it says Upgrade Firmware, proceed to step 7 to upgrade the firmware.
+If it says Upgrade Firmware, proceed to step 7 to continue the update.

 If it says Firmware is up to date or N/A, you don't need to update.
 You're all done!
 You can log out and close the modem settings page.

 9. Select "Desktop" (or choose another folder if you prefer), then click "Save."
-The downloaded firmware file should now be saved on your computer.
+The downloaded firmware file is now saved on your computer.

-10. Now to install the file you just saved in the previous step, select "Browse" on the Upgrade Firmware screen.
+10. Next, to install the file you just saved in the previous step, select "Browse" on the Upgrade Firmware screen.

-11. Navigate to your Desktop (or the folder location where you saved the file in step 9).
+11. Navigate to the folder location on your computer where you saved the file in step 9.
 Select the firmware file, then click "Open."

 12. Select "Upgrade Firmware" to start the update.